yihong0618/running_page/README.md

 <summary>Get your <code>Garmin</code> data</summary>
 <br>
-If you only want to sync `type running` add args --only-run If you only want `tcx` files add args --tcx
+If you only want to sync `type running` add args --only-run

+If you only want `tcx` files add args --tcx

+If you only want `fit` files add args --fit

 ```python
 python3(python) scripts/garmin_sync.py ${your email} ${your password}